How to watch cricket in the US: Where to stream the 2024 ICC Men’s T20 World Cup tonight

 When is the T20 World Cup 2024?

 The cricket world cup began on Saturday, June 1, 2024.
-The tournament continues today with Namibia vs. Oman (at 8:30 p.m.
-ET) and West Indies vs. Papua New Guinea (at 10:30 p.m.
-ET).
+The tournament continues today with England vs. Scotland (10:30 a.m.
+ET) followed by the Netherlands vs. Nepal (11:30 a.m.).
 The final match will be held on Saturday, June 29.

 Where is the T20 World Cup 2024?